About Me

 Rain Liivoja and Tim McCormack (eds), Routledge Handbook of the Law of Armed Conflict (Routledge, 2016) 623–639 (with Nelleke van Amstel)

-Regulating the private military and security industry: a quest to maintain state control and preserve public values (review essay)
+Regulating the private military and security industry: A quest to maintain state control and preserve public values (review essay)

 (2012) 25(4) Leiden Journal of International Law 1019–1028

-Australia: regulating private military and security companies
+Australia: Regulating private military and security companies

 Christine Bakker and Mirko Sossai (eds), Multilevel Regulation of Military and Security Contractors: The Interplay between International, European and Domestic Norms (Hart, 2012) 507–526 (with Tim McCormack)

-Accountability (including military justice)
+Accountability (including jurisdictional questions)

 The role of commanders and individual accountability